 If I am stopped for DUI, am I being video and audio recorded?

 In Illinois, police officers are not required to video and/or audio record your investigation.
 Some police departments have video and audio recording devices.
 If however, your arrest is being recorded, the police officers and prosecution are required to give you a copy of the recording.

 Hire a Top Chicago DUI Lawyer Today

 We work hard for you to put your mind at ease so that you can go about your normal everyday life and put these problems behind you.
-Our experienced criminal defense attorneys serve the Chicago area, Will, DUPage, and Cook County.
+Our experienced Chicago criminal defense attorneys serve the Chicago area, Will, DuPage, and Cook County.